cb125/scope-islands/README.md

 # scope-islands
-python code for using argument indexing to explore scope islands

-Have a look at the slides, then try "python3 islands.py"
+This project uses syntactic modes of composition to explore scope islands.

+The slides are from the September 2019 meeting of Sinn und Bedeutung in Osnabrueck.

+The paper "The Logic of Quantifier Raising" is a manuscript currently under review.

+The python code explores using syntactic modes of composition.
+Try "python3 islands.py"